National Minimum Wage and National Living Wage rate from April 2026

 When do employees' rates change following a birthday?

-If an employee has a birthday which moves them into a new NMW category, their new rate applies in the next full tax period after their birthday.
+Sometimes an employee has a birthday that moves them into a new NMW category.
+When this happens, their new rate applies in the next full tax period after their birthday.

-For NMW, it's when you pay employees that decides the rate rather than the period you're paying them for (if you pay in arrears).
+The date you pay employees decides the rate rather than the period you're paying them for if you pay in arrears.

-For example, an employee is paid monthly and turns 21 years old on 23 August:
+For example, you pay an employee monthly and they turn 21 years old on 23 August:

 For help with checking tax periods, visit our tax week and tax month calendar article.